kleinfreund/vue-accessible-color-picker/CONTRIBUTING.md

 ## Pull request guidelines

 - In case of submitting a contribution for a new feature, please explain briefly why you think the feature is necessary.
 Ideally, an issue for a feature request was submitted and approved beforehand, but this is not a requirement.
+- In case of submitting a contribution that changes or introduces a user interface, ensure that the user interface remains accessible: It must be navigable using either a pointer device (e.g. mouse, track pad), a keyboard, or a screen reader.
+This can be tested manually and/or with the help of automated accessibility checkers such as axe.
-- Please provide tests for feature of bug fix contributions.
+- Please provide unit tests for feature or bug fix contributions.